 5. Surf’s up!
 Take your little mini-figures or action figurines surfing at the beach with these realistic-looking toy surfboards.
 Full tutorial at Play Trains.

 6. When you’re at the beach, take care to not get bitten by a crab, but that doesn’t mean you can’t have a pet crab!
 Make these cute shell crabs from Yesterday on Tuesday with basic craft supplies.

-7. Having a beach party?
-Decorate in style with this beach dinnerware craft from Hands on As we Grow.
+7. Have a beach party?
+Decorate in style with this beach dinnerware craft from Hands on As We Grow.